laher/ChordialJS/README.md

 ### Other options:
  - any chord chart can easily be reversed for 'lefties'
- - support for different 'tuning's (currently limited to standard or ukelele).
+ - support for different 'tuning's (currently limited to standard or ukulele).

 Code
 ----